firman9979/inspiring-music-player/server/documentation.md

 # Relaxing News Portal Server
 Our Relaxing News Portal App is an application to display quotes, today's news, a spotify playlist, and a peaceful picture, in order to induce a relaxed vibe while reading news.
 This app has :
-* RESTful endpoints for assets' CRUD operation
+* RESTful endpoints for authentication and getting APIs
 * JSON formatted response
 * List of Errors and its Responses